AstarNetwork/growth-program/Technical Ambassador Program.md

 3. If your content is of high quality, our marketing team will engage and promote it.

 **Earn**
 1. As you progress, you will be rewarded with SDN & ASTR tokens for you contribution.
-The reward pool comes from dApp staking: [SDN Reward](https://shiden.subscan.io/account/ZfEuzYHyfo5TZfAx9fsntdkx2W4gDFLPwUNeqSrJTpQJXDc?tab=reward) and [ASTR Rewards](https://astar.subscan.io/account/ZfEuzYHyfo5TZfAx9fsntdkx2W4gDFLPwUNeqSrJTpQJXDc).
 2. The amount that you get depends on the quality & reach.
 For the time being, you can expect to earn between $100-500/month after the trial period.
-3. As your reputation gets better, you may get incubated by Shiden DAO to build unique products and earn a grant from Shiden DAO's treasury.
+3. As your reputation gets better, you may get incubated by Shiden DAO to build unique products on Shiden and earn a grant from Shiden DAO's treasury.

 # Apply Now